 You’ll be pleasantly surprised by the number of people who’ll be happy to help you after you helped them.

-Sending timely email campaigns to your patient lists is a great way to generate reviews.
+Sending timely email campaigns to your patient lists is another great way to generate reviews.
 Below are recommendations for separate email campaigns.

 All patients.
 You don’t want to do this too often, but a monthly email campaign to your entire list can help generate reviews.
 Again, you just have to ask, and it also helps if you can provide a link to the review site.